top of page

 Photography

-Visitors to Kenya should be aware that they are not allowed to take photographs or film the President of Kenya nor his residence, airports, railway stations, the military or the police and their barracks, any government buildings or the Kenyan flag.
-If you want to take a picture of a Masai warrior you will need to ask his consent, as he may only be willing to do so for a fee.
+Visitors to Kenya should be aware that they are not allowed to take photographs or film the President of Kenya nor his residence, airports, railway stations, the military or the police and their barracks, any government buildings, or the Kenyan flag.
+If you want to take a picture of a Masai warrior, you must ask for his consent, as he may only be willing to do so for a fee.

-Health Tip: I recommend packing your probiotics and charcoal pills to take before meals if you have a sensitive stomach.
+Health Tip: We recommend packing your probiotics and charcoal pills before meals if you have a sensitive stomach.
 While most food is just fine, there are some foreign items you may appreciate having your stomach well prepared.
-Oh and pack the travel kleenex wherever you go.
-More often than not it's great to blow your nose or wipe off any sweat or dust when you are in the open air vehicles on safari.
+Oh, and pack the travel Kleenex wherever you go.
+More often than not, it's great to blow your nose or wipe off any sweat or dust when you are in the open-air vehicles on safari.

-Is there a burning question that you have pertaining to Keyna, please get in touch with us to plan your next getaway.
+Is there a burning question that you have about Keyna?
+Please get in touch with us to plan your next getaway.

-Now all that’s left to do is to choose your dates and book your trip to one of the most beautiful countries in Africa for a vacation of a lifetime!
+Now, all that’s left to do is choose your dates and book your trip to one of the most beautiful African countries for the vacation of a lifetime!

 Empowering you to live well + travel!